trustbit/logistic-hackathon-public/README.md

   "name": "Fruits",          # kind
-  "price": 1778.0,           # money you get for delivery "eta_to_cargo": 8.16,      # ETA from current loc to pickup loc "km_to_cargo": 780.0,      # km to pickup location
+  "price": 1778.0,           # money you get for delivery "eta_to_cargo": 8.16,      # ETA from current loc to pickup loc "km_to_cargo": 780.0,      # kms to pickup location
   "eta_to_deliver": 27.76,   # ETA for picking up and delivering
   "km_to_deliver": 2730.0    # total kms to pick up AND deliver }
 ```